For AY17-18 Sabbatical Application (.doc) - email application to firstname.lastname@example.org

 Submissions due for current faculty: April 12, 2017, 4:30 p.m.

-To support faculty development related to instruction and research, the Faculty Development Committee invites grant applications for the Fall and the Spring.
+To support faculty development related to instruction and research, the Faculty Development Committee invites grant applications during the Spring semester.
 All full-time faculty members are eligible to submit applications for the total amount.
 Part-time faculty members are eligible to receive partial awards.

 Faculty must detail expenses using the budget form provided with the application and also are encouraged to indicate any supplementary support from the department or from sources outside the institution.
 An application may receive full or partial funding, but no grant in excess of $1,200 will be awarded to full-time faculty members.
 Part-time faculty members are eligible for awards up to $350.